 #2 Physical Storage Media

 Before the days of Dropbox and Google Drive, physical storage media was the primary file-sharing method.
-The most popular device used for file transfers are USB flash drives, but alternatives like SD cards and external hard drives are also an option.
+The most popular devices for file transfers are USB flash drives, but alternatives like SD cards and external hard drives are also an option.

 Specifically, external hard drives are usually the preferred method when handling large file transfers.
 After all, transferring 100 GB of HD video would require three 32 GB flash drives.
 That said, Sandisk does have a 1TB MicroSD card for sale on Amazon ($230).